caibengbu/ecma33330_proj/README.md

 To analyze the data from January 1994 to December 2012 only.

 ## Environment
-This package is built on and tested on Python 3.6, Stata SE 16.1 and Wolframcript.
-You also need to install stata-se terminal utility.
+This package is built on and tested on Stata SE 16.1 (with terminal utility), Wolframcript and GNU Make 3.81.